Administrative Assistant II — Social Science Division

 - Keeping all copiers stocked with paper.

-- Performing all other duties as directed by the Social Science Office Manager and the Social Science Division Convener.
+- Performing other duties as directed by the Social Science Office Manager and the Social Science Division Convener.

 Experience & Qualifications